 Women considering breast augmentation these days usually seek results that look as natural as possible, focusing more on having breasts that are proportional to their bodies.
-That’s led to some of my breast augmentation patients in Boston to ask about a technique called fat transfer breast enhancement, which augments the breasts without implants.
+That’s led some of my breast augmentation patients to ask about a technique called fat transfer breast enhancement, which augments the breasts without implants.

-Combining Implants With Fat Transfer
+Combining Breast Implants With Fat Transfer

 Hybrid breast augmentation, also called composite breast augmentation, involves using fat to enhance the results of breast enhancement using implants.
 The benefit of this approach is it enables plastic surgeons to customize breast augmentation procedures even more than they do now.
 Virtually all women have some differences in the size and shape between their two breasts, and we can use fat as a tool to fine-tune the symmetry of breast size and shape.

 Fat transfer (also called fat grafting) also enables me to disguise any contour irregularities after placing the implants.
 It softens the feel of the implants, too, especially for patients who have little breast tissue or those who choose to have implants placed above the chest muscle.
+(You can learn more about choosing the right breast implants in our related blog post.)

 How Is Hybrid Breast Augmentation Performed?